Don't wait for extraordinary [or golden] opportunities. Seize common occasions

 My Gratitudes for Tuesday:

-1. Great works are performed not by strength, but by perseverance.
+"Blessed are the poor in spirit, for theirs is the kingdom of heaven."1.
+Great works are performed not by strength, but by perseverance.
 I'm thankful that my relationship with my Higher Power allows me to accomplish more than I could if I relied upon self-sufficiency and reasoning alone.
 Spirituality is humbling: every step is a step of ego destruction:

 a.
 Realizing my powerlessness is humbling, but necessary.